replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 ## Install in an Online Environment

-To install the admin console on a cluster created by the Kubernetes installer, run the installation script provided by the application developer.
+To install the admin console on a cluster created by the Kubernetes installer, run the installation script provided by the application vendor.

 ```bash
 curl -sSL https://kurl.sh/supergoodtool | sudo bash
 ```

 :::note
 With KOTS v1.67.0 and higher, you can install a specific version of the application.
-To install a specific version, your vendor provides an installation command with the `appVersionLabel` flag.
+Your application vendor provides an installation script with the `appVersionLabel` flag set to the specific version.
 Example: `curl https://kurl.sh/supergoodtool | sudo bash -s appVersionLabel=3.1.0`.
 :::

 ## Install in an Air Gapped Environment